madmandrew/HomeServer/README.md

     potentially set options for changing codec? or let plex do that not sure

 # Queue filter/conversion jobs
-    probably just one job at a time when finished move original file to archive? move converted file to plex media
+    Config default is 1 job at a time.
+    Can increase if the server can handle it or GPU encoding is enabled Moves original file to unfilteredArchive

 # Docker info